DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## Updating the Container.

-* From the terminal, I update the remote server:
+* Once the reboot is complete, I log in to the container with the new account.

+* I update Ubuntu:

 ```python